 Note: If data is not successfully retrieved, the Preview pane displays the error message returned by the application you are connecting with to help you troubleshoot the configuration.

 The Preview data section displays the request URL, the HTTP request, the HTTP response, and the Parsed output.

 HTTP response: This is the response returned by the application server.
 You can also review the headers or any information returned by the response by clicking Headers or Other.

 Output: This is the exported data record that was retrieved from the application source.

 If the application detects one or more errors, the Preview pane displays the number of errors detected.
 The error screenshot below is an example of what the Preview pane displays if the HTTP request is not correctly configured.
-If an error with the export occurs (i.e. the request is correct but what is returned is not), then the error displays in the HTTP response.
+If an error with the export occurs (meaning that the request is correct but what is returned is not), then the error displays in the HTTP response.